Nevcairiel/LAVFilters/README.txt

 "Default"
 The default mode will select subtitles matching your language preference.
 If there is no match, or you didn't configure languages, no subtitles will be activated.
-In addion, subtitles flagged "default" or "forced" will always be used.
+In addition, subtitles flagged "default" or "forced" will always be used.

 "Advanced"
 The advanced mode lets you write your own combinations of rules with a special syntax.
 It also allows selecting subtitles